 “Coaching” is a catchall term—it’s often used to encourage managers to learn how to “lead from beside” and have more effective coaching conversations with their employees.
 At Ziksana, we believe that there are two kinds of coaching: performance coaching and development coaching.

 Performance coaching is about current productivity.
 In most cases, performance coaching addresses a small but important problem occurring in a performance aspect.

+The process of delivering effective feedback can vary, depending on the situation.
 For example, a team member may have missed the mark on a deadline or a detail on a project.
 Sometimes informal feedback on its own is enough to fix the problem.
 When it’s not, a more formal sit-down conversation can be helpful.